National Expert Academy

 - Neutral and defensible language

-- Logical reasoning connecting facts to conclusions
+- Logical reasoning connecting facts to conclusion

 Clinical Charting

-Focused on documenting patient care decisions in clinical workflow.
+care decisions in clinical workflow.

 Expert Report Writing